Edb83/penny-for-your-thoughts/README.md

 _Note: initially some file names were incorrect but were all amended_

 - Check that the correct caption is displayed for each of the 48 images in the modal gallery - **PASS**
-- Check that all 48 "Add" buttons (currently no functionality as shopping basket is beyond scope of project, see Features left to implement) have the correct styling (dark blue) when hovered over on desktop devices - **PASS**
+- Check that all 48 "Add" buttons (currently no functionality as shopping basket is beyond scope of project, see <a href="#features-future">Features left to implement</a>) have the correct styling (dark blue) when hovered over on desktop devices - **PASS**

 **7. Signup**